abhishekdiphu/abhishekdiphu/README.md

 ### I am...
 * 🎓 A MSc graduate worked  in the field of `machine learning`& `deep learning` for medical images, `software develoment`
-* 🔭 Currently working on various topics in the field of machine learning.
+* 🔭 Currently exploring various topics in the field of machine learning.
 * 👨‍💻 Has been a software developer after my bachelors, a graduate reseach assistant during my Msc.
 * 📚 Longlife learner
 * 🐧 A Arsenal fan!